 Consider whether the individual or firm will be around to answer questions about the preparation of your tax return months, or even years, after the return has been filed.
 Look for one who has an office or who lives locally, and is available year round.

 Review your return before you sign it and ask questions on entries you don't understand.
-You're not required to be a tax expert, but you'll be responsible for errors that you should have spotted such as large charitable contributions when you told the preparer your only contribution was $100 or a substantial amount of underreported income.
+You're not required to be a tax expert, but you'll be responsible for errors that you should have spotted such as large charitable contributions when you told the preparer your only contribution was $100 or the preparer fails to report a substantial amount of income.

-No matter who prepares your tax return, you're ultimately responsible for all of the information on your tax return.
+No matter who prepares your tax return, you're ultimately responsible for all of the information it.
 Therefore, never sign a blank tax form.

 Find out the person's credentials.
 Only attorneys, CPAs and enrolled agents can represent taxpayers before the IRS in all matters including audits, collection and appeals.
 Other return preparers may only represent taxpayers for audits of returns they actually prepared.